chrisjbillington/interminal/README.md

 ```

 has a few problems.
 One, it closes the terminal as soon as the command exits,
 preventing you from seeing its output.
-Secondly, the script is not run from
+Secondly, the script is not necessarily
+run from within a shell (whether or not it does seems to vary by terminal
-within a shell, meaning any environment variables you've set in your `.bashrc`
+emulator and the current phase of the moon), meaning any environment variables
-or similar may not be available.
-If you want your commands to be run in a
+you've set in your `.bashrc` or aliases etc may not be available.
+If you want
-'normal' environment, you need to run a shell in the terminal first, and tell
+your commands to be run in a 'normal' environment, you need to run a shell in
-the shell to run your command.
-Then you have to start another shell to ensure
+the terminal first, and tell the shell to run your command.
+Then you have to
-the terminal emulator stays open:
+start another shell to ensure the terminal emulator stays open:

 ```
 $ gnome-terminal -x bash -c "python3 my_script.py; bash"